aggarwalsejal/MS-Excel-Clone/README.md

 # Functionalities:
 This project have different formatting

-* textcolor,fillcolor,alignment, cut, copy, paste<br>
+* text color,fill color, alignment, cut, copy, paste<br>
 * we can save our excel file<br>
 * we can add/delete sheet<br>
 * add new file and also open the old saved one